|

 These games was in that time very popular and the people there played

-on these machines was completly excentric.
+on these machines was completly obsessed.

 There was earned big money up around the 80's on these